Goal Tracking With MCP: The Future of Productivity

 Nothing breaks.
 That is the point of an open protocol.
 Your goals stay in Beyond Time.
 Your MCP server stays the same.
 You disconnect one client and connect another.
 This is a major reason MCP for productivity is becoming the default architecture for serious goal trackers in 2026.

 Goal tracking MCP is not a feature trend.
 It is a quiet protocol shift that changes the architecture of how we plan, track, and reflect, and it will outlast any individual app in the category.
-The best version of personal productivity in 2026 is your AI client of choice, talking to your goal tracker of choice, over an open protocol you do not have to think about.
+The best version of personal productivity in 2026 is Claude talking to your goal tracker over an open protocol you do not have to think about.
 Setup happens once.
 The rest is conversation.
 Beyond Time is built to be the goal tracker worth connecting, and you can feel what goal tracking MCP is supposed to feel like in the next ten minutes.

 Experience Goal Tracking MCP

-Connect Beyond Time to Claude, ChatGPT, or any MCP-capable client and let your AI assistant run your goal portfolio with you.
+Connect Beyond Time to Claude and let your AI assistant run your goal portfolio with you.

-AI-Native Goal Tracking: What It Means, Why It Wins, and How to Try It Today
+AI-Native Goal Tracking: What It Is and Why It Wins

 AI-native goal tracking replaces forms and dashboards with conversation, memory, and proactive moves.
 See what the shift means and how to try it today.

-Introducing the Beyond Time MCP Server: Track Goals From Claude, Cursor, and Any AI Client
+Introducing the Beyond Time MCP Server: Track Goals From Claude

 The Beyond Time MCP server is live.
-Connect Claude, Cursor, and other AI clients to your goals, milestones, habits, and routines through natural language.
+Connect Claude to your goals, milestones, habits, and routines through natural language.
+Templates and examples inside.

 How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)